SoTrxII/Pandora-cooking-server/README.md

             + wav8
             + mp3 : Widespread but not that great, opus is way better.
             + ra

         **Default: Opus**
-        + container : "Box" to put the stream in
+        + container : "Box" to put the audio streams in
             + *mix* (One audio file for the whole recording)
             + *zip* (one audio file per user in a zip file)
             + *ogg* (Multi-channels .ogg file)
             + *matroska* (Multi-channels .mka file)
-            + *aupzip* (one audio file par user in a zipped Audacity project ) **Default: mix**
+            + *aupzip* (one audio file par user in a zipped Audacity project )

+        **Default: mix**
     + Examples :
         + /872660673?format=mp3&container=aupzip will produce one mp3 file for each user (don't use mp3).